elizabethmcd/metabolisHMM/README.md

 1. Thousands of microbial genomes shed light on interconnected biogeochemical processes in an aquifer system.
 K. Anantharaman et al. _Nature Communications_, 2016.

 Additionally if you add a new marker to the database, and your analysis heavily focusses on that marker (e.g. nitrogen cycling), you may want to cite some reference about that marker protein.

+The code and HMM profiles are free to use for any purposes.
+Feel free to submit an issue with any questions or something I glaringly did wrong!